elifesciences/preprint-review-metadata/docs/PID-of-preprint-reviewed.md

 #### DocMaps

-A field “doi” on the input of the first step (see [full example](https://data-hub-api.elifesciences.org/enhanced-preprints/docmaps/v2/by-publisher/elife/get-by-manuscript-id?manuscript_id=86824)).
+A field "doi" on the input of the first step (see [full example](https://data-hub-api.elifesciences.org/enhanced-preprints/docmaps/v2/by-publisher/elife/get-by-manuscript-id?manuscript_id=86824)).

 ```
 {